DMR-Database/database-beta/README.md

 <br>
 These databases are unverified "up to date" database files wich are automatically created every 30 minutes.
 This means that after our normal <a href="https://github.com/bm-database/database">updates</a>, new dmr users who register, will be automatically added here to the databases, but they are not verified yet by us and the data might not be complete.
 If you always need to be up to date, even if the display might not show all the information for the newest users, then these files are what you need.
 <br><br>
-Anytone Database has 140206 user entrys
-Ailunce HD1 Database has 140205 user entrys
-Tytera MD-2017 Database has 100000 user entrys
-Tytera MD-380 and 390 Database has 140438 user entrys
 <br><br>
 <li>
 <a href="https://raw.githubusercontent.com/BM-Database/database-beta/master/userhd.csv">Database for Ailunce HD1</a>